aptos-foundation/AIPs/aips/ristretto_bulletproofs_elgamal.md

 ## Rationale

-Ristretto255 combines the efficiency of non-prime order curves with the ease of implementation at the protocol level of prime order curves.
-This makes it ideal for many applications.

 Bulletproofs is a simple and efficient protocol for range proofs over private values.
 It has also been well-studied and adapted in the literature, making it likely to be secure.

 ElGamal encryption done in the exponent allows for homomorphic addition of ciphertexts, i.e. encrypted values can be added together without revealing them.

+Ristretto255 combines the efficiency of non-prime order curves with the ease of implementation at the protocol level of prime order curves.
+This makes it ideal for many applications.
+Adding functions for point cloning and double scalar multiplications makes the pre-existing module easier to use.

 ## Specification

-All three modules have already been implemented:
+Both new modules and the additions to the Ristretto255 module have already been implemented:

 [Ristretto255](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/sources/cryptography/ristretto255.move)